Home/Resources/Blog Posts/Explaining B2B Customer Journey Mapping Research

 Awareness Stage

 In this initial stage, the B2B customer begins to experience a specific need or pain point.
 For B2B customers, this may look like noticing certain challenges in business operations.
 As a result, they begin to search for answers to the issue.
-It’s common during the awareness stage for customers to seek out content like blogs and whitepapers for more information.
+During this phase, customers actively research potential solutions across various touchpoints, including company websites, social media, trade publications, word-of-mouth recommendations, blogs, white papers, and industry events.

 Purchase Stage